ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter4.md

     }
 }
 ```
 The omitted 'else' block returns 'None' as default.
-Since None type is compatible with any type, (None type is parent type of any other type in Opto) There is no restriction in return type of if clause.
+Since None type is compatible with any type, (None type is parent type of any other type in Opto) there is no restriction in return type of if clause.

 ### Exceptions
 We can throw exceptions in opto like following.
 Note that when exception is thrown, program always terminates intermediately.
-There is not 'catch' functionality in Opto.
+There is no 'catch' functionality in Opto.
 Therefore, you should use it for checking conditions where program must fail before it does any unwanted behaviors.
 We can throw exception with 'except' clause.

 Since 'except' always terminates program, we don't have to think about type compatibility.
-Opto language does not type-check return value of except because it will be never returned.
+Opto language does not type-check return value of except because it will never be returned.

 ```
 template</input : idx/>